Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Soft, easy comfort that suits long, casual lounging
+• Soft, easy comfort for long lounging

 Who it is best for